 - The opportunity of a lifetime to daily-practice on historical pianos from one of the great collections of the world, all in performance-ready condition (see available instruments);

-- Perform in 4 masterclasses (one with each artist-faculty) and observe 8 others;
+- Perform in 3-4 masterclasses (with artist-faculty) and observe all others;

 - The opportunity to perform alongside artist-faculty on the Cornell campus as part of the Cornell Summer Concert Series;